Weathering the Storms

 For readers of Manning the Light this second novel in the Louie Lighthouse Series is a must read.
 The story continues in the fall of 1903 with the adventures of 13-year-old Louie and his friend, Charlie.
 Be with these two characters as they face their fears and find that faith helps them deal with the stormy challenges of nature, sports, abuses, accidents, and relationships.
 In Weathering the Storms, meet Louie's new pet, and go with Louie and Charlie to the First World Series' games at Boston's Huntington Park Fairgrounds.
 Find out what happens when a hurricane hits Two Tree Island and a fishing fleet.

-Download the Lighthouse Study Guide
+Louie Lighthouse Study Guide available on Kindle

 “The first two books of the Louie Lighthouse series depict fictional and actual events along the New England coast during the year 1903.
 These books provide young readers with a glimpse of life during the innovative early years of the twentieth century.
 The two main characters, Louie and Charlie, mature through each adventure, personal conflict, temptation, and adverse weather crises.
 Those who love lighthouse, maritime history, transportation history, and baseball must read these books.”